Catherine von Schindel, Duchess of Bernstadt: The loss of the Duchy of Bernstadt

 It was in 1596 when Catherine von Schindel lost her residence, the Bernstadt Palace, and the Duchy, over which she had an almost absolute power for two decades.
 The two parts of the family never reconciled.

-Catherine von Schindel moved with her 3rd husband to her estate in Festenberg, where she lived till her death in 1601.
+Catherine von Schindel moved with her third husband to her estate in Festenberg, where she lived till her death in 1601.
 She is buried inside of the church in Festenberg as well as are all of her three husbands.

-In April 1603, two years after her death, her 3rd husband Caspar von Köckritz und Friedland went to hunt deers in Goschütz.
+In April 1603, two years after her death, her third husband Caspar von Köckritz und Friedland went to hunt deer in Goschütz.
 One of his friends, Hans von Borschnitz, accidentally shot him with a gun and Köckritz died.

-In the same year Jonas von Schindel died as well, leaving the Duchy of Bernstadt to his son Leonhard, who sold it already in 1604 back to the Podiebrad family.
+In the same year Jonas von Schindel died as well, leaving the Duchy of Bernstadt to his son Leonhard, who sold it already in 1604 back to the House of Podiebrad.